-It is proposed that the emerging Borough Character and Design Study will be adopted as a Supplementary Planning Document and will be formally consulted on in Summer 2021.
+It is proposed that the emerging Borough Character & Context Study and Design Code SPD will be adopted as a Supplementary Planning Document and will be formally consulted on in Autumn 2021.

 Design coding is one tool available to local planning authorities, communities and developers to define and deliver design quality.
 It is a set of design requirements that provide detailed parameters for the physical development of an area.
 The Borough Character and Design Study will be adopted as a Supplementary Planning Document (SPD), which will be a material consideration in decision making on planning applications.